preetee-gangoosirdar/typescript-advanced-handons-exercises/generics/exercise4/instructions.md

 ## Exercise Description:

 ## We have an employee object with keys like id, name, and salary.
-We want to prefix each key with emp_.
+We want to prefix each key with emp_

 ### Learning Objectives:
 1. Creating mapped types with generics